Mathieu Cafaro: Toulouse

-Cafaro is a youth exponent from Toulouse.
+Cafaro is a youth product of Toulouse.
 He made his Ligue 1 debut on 10 September 2015 against Bastia.
-He was released from the club on 3 April 2017 with Odsonne Édouard due to inappropriate behavior outside the club which consisted of shooting a passer-by with an airsoft gun.
-He later admitted that he was the one that shot the gun.
-On 13 June, the Toulouse Prosecutor asked that Édouard be charged with a four months suspended prison sentence and a €6,000 fine for his involvement in the incident. Édouard assured that Cafaro was the author of the shot while Cafaro then claimed to have not been in the car at the time of the shooting.
+On 3 April 2017, he was released from the club, along with Odsonne Édouard, due to inappropriate behavior outside the club involving the shooting of a passer-by with an airsoft gun.
+Cafaro later admitted that he was the one who shot the gun.
+On 13 June, the Toulouse Prosecutor requested a four-month suspended prison sentence and a €6,000 fine for Édouard's involvement. Édouard claimed that Cafaro was the shooter while Cafaro stated he was not in the car at the time of the incident.

 Reims

 Cafaro helped Reims win the 2017–18 Ligue 2, which earned them promotion to the Ligue 1 for the 2018–19 season.
 He participated in one league match during the campaign, a 3–1 win over Niort on 27 April 2018.
 Cafaro would go on to score twelve goals in eighty-two Ligue 1 matches for Reims before leaving the club in January 2022.